iWriteGigs

 C determining whether too many luxury goods are being produced

-E determining the best level of immigration into the country
+E determining the ideal level of immigration to the country

 Question #7